AdobeDocs/commerce-merchant-services.en/help/data-connection/update-xdm.md

     The datastream forwards the collected data to the dataset.
 The data is represented in the dataset based on the selected schema.

-1. **Beta** (Optional) You can use custom attributes if you want to pass custom back office event data from your Commerce instance to the Experience Platform.
-This feature is in beta.
-If you would like to join the beta program, send a request to [dataconnection@adobe.com](mailto:dataconnection@adobe.com).
-In your request, include the following:

-    - Your [Adobe Org ID](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html#concept_EA8AEE5B02CF46ACBDAD6A8508646255).
-For example `organization_id@AdobeOrg`.
-    - List of Order level custom attributes.
-    - List of Order Item level attributes.

-    The Adobe Commerce team will contact you with more information and next steps.

 With the schemas, datasets, and datastreams configured for behavioral and back office data, you can [configure](connect-data.md#data-collection) your Commerce instance to collect and send that data to the Experience Platform.

-To include your shopper's profile information, see the next section.
+To include your shopper's profile information, see [time series profile event data](#time-series-profile-event-data).

+### Add custom attributes

+You can use custom attributes if you want to pass custom back office event data from your Commerce instance to the Experience Platform.

+Custom attributes are supported at two levels:

+- Order level
+- Order item level

+>[!NOTE]
+>
+>Adobe Commerce supports custom attributes that have a datatype of string or string array.

+1. Add and enable an additional module in your [!DNL Commerce] application.
+See the following [example](https://github.com/shiftedreality/beacon-backoffice-custom-events/blob/main/BeaconDemo/Plugin/ModifyOrder.php).

+    You need to modify the example code to expose additional custom attributes.
+The implementation varies based on where these attributes are stored and the logic required to extract them.

+1. Extend your existing XDM schema.
+Refer to the following [guide](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/ui/resources/schemas#custom-fields-for-standard-groups) to create custom attributes for Order and Order item levels.
+The Tenant ID field is dynamically generated, however the field structure should resemble the example provided.

+    >[!IMPORTANT]
+    >
+    >XDM custom attributes must match the attributes sent from [!DNL Commerce].

+1. Make sure that the datastream associated with your XDM schema is the same datastream specified on the [Data Collection](connect-data.md#data-collection) tab.

 ## Time series profile event data